Band Members: JD Malone (Vocals, Acoustic Guitar)/Tom Hampton (Guitars, Vocals)/Tom Geddes (Drums)/Jim Miades (Bass)/Avery Coffee (Electric Guitars)

 |JD Malone & The Experts - PERFORM DVD|

 You can now enjoy JD and the band performing in your living room on big-screen TVs in full stereo whenever you need a JD fix.
-Features 2 songs not available on the CD version.
+Features 3 songs not available on the CD version.
+1 hour & 48 minutes in length.
+The videos above and below are full songs from this video.

 ALl photos from the release party by Joe Del Tufo of Mobius New Media: